Luciano Pavarotti: Career: 1980s–1990s

 In 1985, Pavarotti sang Radames at La Scala opposite Maria Chiara in a Luca Ronconi production conducted by Maazel, recorded on video.
 His performance of the aria "Celeste Aida" received a two-minute ovation on the opening night.
 He was reunited with Mirella Freni for the San Francisco Opera production of La bohème in 1988, also recorded on video.
 In 1992, La Scala saw Pavarotti in a new Zeffirelli production of Don Carlos, conducted by Riccardo Muti.

 Pavarotti became even better known throughout the world in 1990 when his rendition of the aria "Nessun dorma" from Giacomo Puccini's Turandot was taken as the theme song of BBC's coverage of the 1990 FIFA World Cup in Italy.
-The aria achieved pop status, became the World Cup soundtrack, and it remained his trademark song.
+The aria achieved pop status, became the World Cup soundtrack, and remained his trademark song.
 This was followed by the first Three Tenors concert, held on the eve of the 1990 FIFA World Cup Final at the ancient Baths of Caracalla in Rome with fellow tenors Plácido Domingo and José Carreras and conductor Zubin Mehta.
 The performance for the World Cup closing concert captivated a global audience, and it became the biggest-selling classical record of all time.
 A highlight of the concert, in which Pavarotti sang the opening verses using extended vocal runs for di Capua's "'O sole mio" and which was in turn perfectly repeated note-for-note by Domingo and Carreras.
 The recorded album sold millions of copies, and the first Three Tenors recording became the best-selling classical album of all time.
 Throughout the 1990s, Pavarotti appeared in outdoor concerts, including his televised concert in London's Hyde Park, which drew a record attendance of 150,000.
 In June 1993, more than 500,000 listeners gathered for his free performance on the Great Lawn of New York's Central Park, while millions more around the world watched on television.
 The following September, in the shadow of the Eiffel Tower in Paris, he sang for an estimated crowd of 300,000.
 Following on from the original 1990 concert, the Three Tenors concerts were held during the three subsequent FIFA World Cup Finals, in 1994 in Los Angeles, 1998 in Paris, and 2002 in Yokohama.